The information on this page is updated as new research is published. This page was last updated on 20 February 2020.

 Although it is not yet established how clean surfaces must be in order to prevent the transmission of HAIs1, preliminary research has investigated the levels of contamination and whether implementing various interventions may contribute to a reduction in colony counts after certain time periods.

-Interestingly, equipment in less critical areas, such as general wards, outpatients, or allied health departments, are less likely to have stringent cleaning protocols, predisposing these departments to carrying larger numbers of microorganisms2.Further, several studies show evidence of the ability for bacteria to survive from days to weeks on inanimate objects (MRSA was found to survive nine weeks)4 underscoring the importance of environmental hygiene in the control of infection and cross-transmission4, 5.
+Interestingly, equipment in less critical areas, such as general wards, outpatients or allied health departments, are less likely to have stringent cleaning protocols, predisposing these departments to carrying larger numbers of microorganisms2.Further, several studies show evidence of the ability for bacteria to survive from days to weeks on inanimate objects (MRSA was found to survive nine weeks)4 underscoring the importance of environmental hygiene in the control of infection and cross-transmission4, 5.

-It has also been shown that merely touching a contaminated surface can result in the same frequency of MRSA contamination as touching the infected patient5 reiterating the need for increased measures in protection such as protective barriers and stringency in cleaning protocol.
+It has also been shown that merely touching a contaminated surface can result in the same frequency of MRSA contamination as touching the infected patient5 reiterating the need for increased measures in protection, such as protective barriers and stringency in cleaning protocol.

-A 2016 study of Australian hospitals found a great discrepancy between cleaning practices amongst facilities and wards, despite detailed guidelines, leading to subjective standards of cleanliness across facilities6.
+A 2016 study of Australian hospitals found a great discrepancy between cleaning practices among facilities and wards, despite detailed guidelines, leading to subjective standards of cleanliness across facilities6.
 With varying resources, general standards, protocol adherence and monitoring, it is extremely difficult to establish a baseline against which all facilities can be measured, nor can a general program be easily rolled out to address any issues.
 There have been several studies which have examined the efficacy of particular interventions.

-One such study examined the effectiveness of a trio of strategies such as ‘hygiene bundles’, ongoing education and stricter monitoring of hygiene protocol; whilst successful short term, replication and maintenance in the “real world” was not sustainable due to inadequate training, skill level of workers, as well as general non-compliance to the prescribed protocol7.
+One such study examined the effectiveness of a trio of strategies such as ‘hygiene bundles’, ongoing education and stricter monitoring of hygiene protocol; while successful short term, replication and maintenance in the “real world” was not sustainable due to inadequate training, skill level of workers, as well as general non-compliance to the prescribed protocol7.
 Otter et al (2013)8 reported that hospital hand hygiene compliance was significantly more likely following patient contact as opposed to patient environment contact, meaning any transfer of contaminants was likely to persist for longer and play a more significant role in forward transmission of disease.

 In terms of effective cleaning measures, 70% alcohol was found to be the most effective agent with up to 80% reduction of contamination2.
 However, it is unknown how this agent will affect the quality of the equipment and fabrics in the long term.
 Another major drawback in the use of these cleaning agents, is the gap between the recommended instructions and real life application and use.
 Adherence to correct cleaning protocol is not closely monitored, and many infection prevention institutions provide ‘guidelines’ to ensure adherence which primarily use a subjective visibility scale to determine cleanliness.
 Additionally, it has been established that some illness causing bacteria persist despite more than one cycle of cleaning using hospital grade disinfectant9; 27% of rooms remained contaminated with MRSA following 4 rounds of bleach disinfection.
 Similarly, 43% of surfaces were contaminated with norovirus RNA after 1 round of bleach disinfection, and 16% of surfaces were contaminated after 2 rounds of bleach disinfection8.